RomeroCode/towards-network-data-analytics-in-5g/README.md

 # 📡 Towards Network Data Analytics in 5G Systems and Beyond

-This repository documents the datasets and NWDAF-related implementations used in the research article:
+This repository documents the datasets and NWDAF-related implementations of the articles cited in the research article:

 > **Title:** *Towards Network Data Analytics in 5G Systems and Beyond*
 > **Author:** Marcos L. Romero